Floorp-Projects/Floorp/remote/doc/Usage.md

 	% firefox --remote-debugging-port 9989
     DevTools listening on ws://localhost:9989/devtools/browser/b49481af-8ad3-9b4d-b1bf-bb0cdb9a0620

-When you ask the remote agent to listen on port 0, the system will atomically allocate an arbitrary free port:
+When you ask the Remote Agent to listen on port 0, the system will atomically allocate an arbitrary free port:

     % firefox --remote-debugging-port 0